Abu Musab al-Zarqawi: Doubts about his importance

-On April 10, 2006, The Washington Post reported that the U.S. military conducted a major propaganda offensive designed to exaggerate Zarqawi's role in the Iraqi insurgency.
-Gen. Mark Kimmitt says of the propaganda campaign that there "was no attempt to manipulate the press".
-In an internal briefing, Kimmitt is quoted as stating, "The Zarqawi PSYOP Program is the most successful information campaign to date."
-The main goal of the propaganda campaign seems to have been to exacerbate a rift between insurgent forces in Iraq, but intelligence experts worried that it had actually enhanced Zarqawi's influence.
-Col. Derek Harvey, who served as a military intelligence officer in Iraq and then was one of the top officers handling Iraq intelligence issues on the staff of the Joint Chiefs of Staff, warned an Army meeting in 2004, "Our own focus on Zarqawi has enlarged his caricature, if you will – made him more important than he really is, in some ways."
+On April 10, 2006, The Washington Post reported that the U.S. military conducted a major propaganda offensive designed to exaggerate al-Zarqawi's role in the Iraqi insurgency.
+General Mark Kimmitt says of the propaganda campaign that there "was no attempt to manipulate the press".
+In an internal briefing, Kimmitt is quoted as stating, "The al-Zarqawi PSYOP Program is the most successful information campaign to date."
+The main goal of the propaganda campaign seems to have been to exacerbate a rift between insurgent forces in Iraq, but intelligence experts worried that it had actually enhanced al-Zarqawi's influence.
+Colonel Derek Harvey, who was one of the top officers handling Iraq intelligence issues for the Joint Chiefs of Staff, warned an Army meeting in 2004, "Our own focus on al-Zarqawi has enlarged his caricature, if you will – made him more important than he really is, in some ways."
 While Pentagon spokespersons state unequivocally that PSYOPs may not be used to influence American citizens, there is little question that the information disseminated through the program has found its way into American media sources.
 The Washington Post also notes, "One briefing slide about U.S. 'strategic communications' in Iraq, prepared for Army Gen. George W. Casey Jr., the top U.S. commander in Iraq, describes the 'home audience' as one of six major targets of the American side of the war."

-On July 4, 2006, the U.S. ambassador to Baghdad Zalmay Khalilzad, in an interview with the BBC, said: "In terms of the level of violence, it (the death of al-Zarqawi) has not had any impact at this point... the level of violence is still quite high."
-But Khalilzad maintained his view that the killing had encouraged some insurgent groups to "reach out" and join government reconciliation talks; he believed that previously these groups were intimidated by Zarqawi's presence.
+On July 4, 2006, the U.S. ambassador to Baghdad Zalmay Khalilzad stated: "In terms of the level of violence, it (the death of al-Zarqawi) has not had any impact at this point... the level of violence is still quite high."
+But Khalilzad maintained his view that the killing had encouraged some insurgent groups to "reach out" and join government reconciliation talks; he believed that previously these groups were intimidated by al-Zarqawi's presence.

-On June 8, 2006, on the BBC's Question Time program, the Respect Party MP George Galloway referred to al-Zarqawi as "a 'Boogeyman', built up by the Americans to try and perpetrate the lie that the resistance in Iraq are by foreigners, and that the mass of the Iraqis are with the American and British occupation".
-Jeffrey Gettleman of The New York Times supported this saying "several people who knew Mr. Zarqawi well, including former cellmates, voiced doubts about his ability to be an insurgent leader, or the leader of anything."
+On June 8, 2006, the Respect Party MP George Galloway referred to al-Zarqawi as a "Boogeyman", built up by the Americans to try and perpetrate the lie that the resistance in Iraq are by foreigners, and that the mass of the Iraqis are with the American and British occupation".
+Jeffrey Gettleman of The New York Times supported this saying "several people who knew Mr. al-Zarqawi well, including former cellmates, voiced doubts about his ability to be an insurgent leader, or the leader of anything."
 In the July/August 2006 issue of The Atlantic, Mary Anne Weaver doubted that the figure who beheaded Nicholas Berg in the execution video was in fact al-Zarqawi.